hncouto/Global_Database_on_Non-native_Lepidoptera/README.md

-# Established Non-native Lepidoptera Worldwide Database
+# Worldwide Database on Non-native Lepidoptera (WDNnL)

-Repository for the code on the development of the Established Non-native Lepidoptera Worldwide Database.
+Repository for the code on the development of the Worldwide Database on Non-native Lepidoptera.

 ## Overview